yachielab/QUEEN/qexperiment_usage.md

 - **unique**: `bool`, optional
   Whether to return only a unique construct.
 Default is True.

+- **follow_order** : `bool`, optional
+  If True, a ligation reaction will be simulated along with the given order of fragments.
+  Default is False.

 - **product**: `str`, optional
   Product name.